BANYAMIN429/org.roehampton.OS.banyamin/week1.md

 **Decision:** I have selected Ubuntu Desktop (configured for headless operation) hosted as a Virtual Machine.

 **Justification:**
-1.  **Troubleshooting "Safety Net":** As a student new to Linux administration, the risk of lockout via incorrect SSH or firewall configurations is high.
-The Desktop environment provides a local graphical console that serves as a fail-safe for recovery.
+1.  **Troubleshooting Safety Net:** As a student new to Linux administration, the risk of lockout via incorrect SSH or firewall configurations is high.
+The Desktop environment provides a local graphical console that serves as a fail-safe for recovery, allowing me to fix networking errors without rebuilding the entire VM.
 2.  **Headless Simulation via Systemd:** To satisfy the assessment requirement for a headless server, I will configure the system to boot into `multi-user.target` (CLI only) by default.
 This disables the GUI to save resources and demonstrates LO4 (System Configuration) by manually optimizing the run-level.
 3.  **Hardware Support:** The Desktop kernel provides robust driver support for virtualization out-of-the-box, allowing me to focus on OS configuration rather than hypervisor troubleshooting.